-Nature Protection that benefits People
+Nature Protection that benefits people

 We strive to create inclusive conservation strategies that benefit both nature and people.
 Through conserving and restoring degraded ecosystems, we seek to improve ecological functionality and the connectivity of local habitats.
 By applying scientific, local and traditional knowledge, promoting sustainable practices, and ensuring that conservation efforts also improve livelihoods, we create co-benefits that support both nature and human well-being.